Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/VRData/README.md

 | LeftHandLog_ WITHOUT_NOTIFICATION.csv	| ParticipantID/ParticipantID_WITHOUT_NOTIFICATION |
 | RightHandLog_ WITHOUT_NOTIFICATION.csv	| ParticipantID/ParticipantID_WITHOUT_NOTIFICATION |

-The content stored in each of these 8 CSV files per participant are as follows:
+The content stored in each of these 8 CSV files per participant are as follows.
+Epoch times can be compared to understand the temporal difference between treatments for each participant.
+Position is provided in meters and rotation in degrees.

 | Filename |	VariableName: Content |
 | -------- | -------- |